ipython/ipyparallel/docs/source/multiengine.rst

     ZeroDivisionError: integer division or modulo by zero

-Since you might have 100 engines, you probably don't want to see 100 tracebacks for a simple NameError because of a typo.
+If you have 100 engines, you probably don't want to see 100 identical tracebacks for a NameError because of a small typo.
 For this reason, CompositeError truncates the list of exceptions it will print to :attr:`CompositeError.tb_limit` (default is five).
 You can change this limit to suit your needs with: